| |

 |

 The Free Speech Coalition is trade group representing, amongst others, US porn producers.
-The group has just published its interpretation of Utah's recently passed anti pornography law that requires a warning label on products distributed in the
+The group has just published its interpretation of Utah's recently passed anti pornography law that requires a warning label on products distributed in the state

-state of Utah.
-The group writes: In March, the State of Utah passed a law requiring anyone distributing obscene material in Utah to affix a warning label -- and, in the case of streaming video, a five-second pre-roll -- warning
+of Utah.
+The group writes: In March, the State of Utah passed a law requiring anyone distributing obscene material in Utah to affix a warning label -- and, in the case of streaming video, a five-second pre-roll -- warning potential

-to describe any explicit material, for more than 50 years it's been a fairly narrow legal category.
+describe any explicit material, for more than 50 years it's been a fairly narrow legal category.
 Unfortunately, there is no clear definition for obscenity under US law204in order for a work to be declared obscene, a prosecutor

 must bring an obscenity case and secure an obscenity conviction.
 It is a very high standard to prove obscenity.
 There have been relatively few obscenity prosecutions in the last two decades, and even then for fairly extreme material.